 The consultation for the 2019 referendum was held in October/November of the previous year.
-We appreciate there has been some recent adjustment to the timetable, but we suggest further push back on the MPI's timetable is warranted.
+We appreciate there has been some recent adjustment to the timetable but we suggest further push back on the 6 months that has been added to MPI's timetable is warranted.